Martin Pedersen (footballer)

-Martin Pedersen (born 9 October 1983) is a Danish former professional football player.
+Martin Meldgaard Pedersen (born 9 October 1983) is a Danish former professional footballer who played as a left-back.

 He has played 28 games for the Danish under-21 national team, and was selected for the 2006 European Under-21 Championship.

 Club career

-Pedersen made his senior debut for Aalborg BK (AaB) in the 2002-03 Superliga season.
+Pedersen made his senior debut for Aalborg BK (AaB) in the 2002–03 Superliga season.
 At age 21, he had played 39 Superliga matches for AaB.
-Struggling to capture a first team spot in competition with Danish international defender Allan K. Jepsen, Pedersen was put on loan with Superliga relegation battlers SønderjyskE for the 2005-06 Superliga season.
+Struggling to capture a first team spot in competition with Danish international defender Allan K. Jepsen, Pedersen was put on loan with Superliga relegation battlers SønderjyskE for the 2005–06 Superliga season.
 He played 25 games for SønderjyskE, but could not prevent them from being relegated at the end of the season.

 Back at AaB, Pedersen was initially competing with Danish under-21 national team defender Michael Jakobsen for the left back.
-With Jakobsen eventually settling in the central defense, Pedersen played a number of games at left back, as AaB won bronze medals in the 2006-07 Superliga season.
+With Jakobsen eventually settling in the central defense, Pedersen played a number of games at left back, as AaB won bronze medals in the 2006–07 Superliga season.
 Following Aalborg BK's bronze medals they qualified for the UEFA Cup, where a dream came true for Martin Pedersen as he played against his favourite foreign team, Tottenham Hotspur at White Hart Lane.

-Pedersen had his best AaB season the following year, when he played 28 of 33 games as the team won the 2007-08 Superliga championship.
+Pedersen had his best AaB season the following year, when he played 28 of 33 games as the team won the 2007–08 Superliga championship.
 After the championship, AaB qualified for the 2008–09 Champions League group stage, where Pedersen had a lot of stable performances against Celtic F.C., Villarreal CF and Manchester United.
 Sir Alex Ferguson even mentioned Pedersen of one of the Aalborg BK profiles in an interview, a few days before AaB entered the Old Trafford to play against Manchester United.

 AaB however, did not want to extend his contract, which resulted in a transfer to Superliga relegation battlers Vejle Boldklub in January 2009, six months before his contract ended.
 Injuries ruined his first time at the club, and he only played five games as Vejle were relegated at the end of the season.
 In his second season with Vejle, Pedersen fell out with the club.
 He was loaned out to Icelandic team Valur in March 2010.

 After returning to Denmark he settled his contract with Vejle Boldklub and joined FC Hjørring in the same division until the end of 2010/2011 season.
-In summer of 2011 Pedersen signed a 1,5 years contract for promotion hopeful FC Fredericia and after a great start he unfortunately tore his cruciate ligament against Randers FC in September 2011.
+In summer of 2011 Pedersen signed a 1,5 years contract for promotion hopeful FC Fredericia and after a great start he tore his cruciate ligament against Randers FC in September 2011.
 The operation went well and Pedersen returned to full training in April 2012.

 He finished his active career at Vejgaard BK.